LAWS5227 Foundations of Law and Governance

 - This unit examines the fundamental principles and concepts of law and government in Australia (including the role of international law) in historical and political context.
 It studies the principle sources of law in Australia and the key aspects of the relevant areas of law.
 The unit explores the concept of ‘good governance' and key theories and debates associated with the law and governance.
 These concepts provide context for policy processes.

-- Typically this unit is assessed in the following ways: (1) essay; (2) legal problem assignment; and (3) seminar presentation.
+; (2) research essay; and (3) participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.